verticle-io/gateway-operator/index.md

 # Verticle Gateway Operator

-A kubernetes operator that spawns and configures instances of Spring Cloud Gateway on your cluster.
+A kubernetes operator that spawns and configures  instances of [Spring Cloud Gateway](https://cloud.spring.io/spring-cloud-gateway/reference/html/) on your cluster.

+It uses Verticle's implementation of Spring Cloud Gateway with enhancements: https://github.com/verticle-io/spring-cloud-gateway-kubernetes

+# Gateway Operator Features

+## Cloud native deployment

 The gateway operator utilizes the new [Kubernetes Gateway API](https://gateway-api.sigs.k8s.io/) and is configured by CRDs like `Gateway`, `GatewayClass` and `HTTPRoute`.

 The operator also takes additional metadata configuration to leverage SCG features like rate-limiting, dedup, rewrites etc.

-# Features

 ## Behind-Ingress or Loadbalancer